arkivverket/archive-uploader/README.md

 > ⚠️ Building signed versions should only be done on the dedicated code-signing machine.

+> ⚠️ Remember to bump the `i18n` version number and to run `yarn upgrade i18n` if you have edited the language files.

 ## Build for test

 If you want to build a production-ready unsigned version the application for macOS then use the following command: